Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Results and Discussion

 \subsection{Mapping the instability transition in the $Wi-Re$ plane}

-The changes in the magnitude of the stress fluctuations and the slope of the power spectra suggest a transition in the underlying mechanism behind the onset of instability as we change the polymer concentration.
-Experiments also show that the critical conditions vary systematically with changes in the geometric parameter $1/\theta$.
+The changes in the magnitude of the stress fluctuations and the power law slope of the power spectra suggest a transition in the underlying mechanism behind the onset of instability as we change the polymer concentration.
+Experiments with a range of cone-and-plate geometries ranging from $\{R,\theta\}=\{ 2\textrm{ cm}, 1^\circ\}$ to $\{ 1.25\textrm{ cm}, 5^\circ\}$ also show that the critical conditions vary systematically with changes in the geometric parameter $1/\theta$.
 These changes can be understood more quantitatively by projecting the critical conditions for the onset of instability onto the $Wi-Re$ plane \citep{datta2022perspectives} as illustrated in Figure~\ref{fig:fig4-state}a.
-The transition from purely elastic to elasto-inertial can be clearly demonstrated by considering the lines of elasticity number with shear-thinning effects (solid lines corresponding to $El$).
+The transition from purely elastic to elasto-inertial can be clearly demonstrated by considering the evolution in the elasticity number $El=Wi/Re$ with shear-thinning effects (solid lines).
 The elasticity number quantifies the relative magnitude of viscoelastic and inertial effects in the $Wi-Re$ state diagram.
-The trajectory followed by highly elastic fluids with a constant viscosity $\eta_0$ (i.e., Boger fluids) is represented in Figure~\ref{fig:fig4-state}a by dashed lines with constant slopes ($El_0$).
-By including the effect of shear-thinning through the rate-dependent viscosity of the PIB solutions, we can conclude that shear-thinning shifts the critical Reynolds number $Re_c$ for the onset of instability to substantially higher value (at a given Weissenberg number). $El_c$ reduces by four orders of magnitude (from $\approx$ 800 to 0.02) as we reduce the concentration of the PIB solution by one order of magnitude ( from 3 wt.\,\% to 0.3 wt.\,\%), signifying the rapid rise in inertial effects compared to viscoelastic effects.
-At low $Re$, shear-thinning increases the stability of the torsional shear flow of viscoelastic fluids against the onset of purely elastic instabilities.
-For example, the Boger fluid used by \cite{schiamberg2006transitional} exhibited purely elastic instability beyond $Wi_c \approx O(1)$ compared to the values of $Wi_c \sim O(100)$ required for an elastic but strongly shear thinning PIB solution.
-However, reducing the concentration of the PIB solutions also decreases the extent of shear-thinning, i.e., the magnitude of changes in $\beta_P$ are reduced, and the onset of instability shifts to $Wi_c \sim O(10)$.
-Thus, reducing the extent of shear-thinning (or maintaining $\beta_P$ closer to unity) drives the earlier onset of elastic instability when represented in terms of $De$ or $Wi$.
+The trajectory followed by highly elastic fluids with a constant viscosity $\eta_0$ (i.e., Boger fluids) is represented in Figure~\ref{fig:fig4-state}a by dashed lines with constant slopes ($El_0=Wi_0/Re$).
+By including the effect of shear-thinning through the rate-dependent viscosity of the PIB solutions, we can conclude that shear-thinning shifts the critical Reynolds number $Re_c$ for the onset of instability to substantially higher value (at a given Weissenberg number).
+The value of the elasticity number at the onset of instability $El_c$ reduces by four orders of magnitude (from $\approx$ 800 to 0.02) as we reduce the concentration of the PIB solution by one order of magnitude ( from 3 wt.\,\% to 0.3 wt.\,\%), signifying the rapid rise in inertial effects compared to viscoelastic effects.